 96% + of the information flowing on the web today is encrypted.
 You can also argue that 100% of large, legitimate, sites are also encrypted.
 If they are not, then you should really question doing any interactions with the site, especially if it’s an e-commerce site.

-In today’s secure-by-default world, MiTM attacks have become exponentially harder on public Wi-Fi’s.
+In today’s secure-by-default world, MiTM attacks have become exponentially harder on public Wi-Fi.

-The one argument that VPN providers make that could be debate-able is that HTTPS/TLS is specific to browses, while VPN’s are for the device.
+The one argument that VPN providers make that could be debate-able is that HTTPS/TLS is specific to browses, while VPNs are for the device.
 There was a time where this argument was applicable, but that is becoming less so in this modern digital age.
-Modern applications today use HTTPS/TLS to encrypt data in transit via Application Programing Interfaces (API).
+Modern applications today use HTTPS/TLS to encrypt data in transit via Application Programming Interfaces (API).

 The silliest argument is this idea that VPN’s offer “military-grade” encryption.
 There is no such thing as military-grade encryption.
 The military uses the same level of encryption as everyone else.
 Talking about encryption can be extensive, so I’ll save you the headache.
-Just know there is no such thing as military-grade encryption, the military uses the same encryption that the rest of the world does.
+The military uses the same encryption that the rest of the world does.

 VPN and Privacy